boredofwords/SMPD/README.md

 # SMPD Arrest Data Project

+**PLEASE FEEL FREE TO USE THIS DATA FOR YOUR OWN ANALYSIS**

 *QUESTIONS I WANT DATA TO ANSWER*
 ---

-* What is the black arrest rate for SMPD? (adjusted for demographics?)
+* What is the black arrest rate for SMPD for each of the past three years? (adjusted for demographics?)
+* What is the "" year over year
+* How many total arrests does SMPD have each year
+* Are they arresting more or less year over year?
 * How does that compare to other races?
+* How does that compare to other districts of the same size?
 * What is the individual black arrest rate per officer?
+* Do some offers arrest a certain race at an alarming rate?
+* What is an alarming rate?

+^ this list is continually updated.

 *BACKGROUND*
 ---